MatthieuGirard/2015-team-onebeat/README.md

 __II with a controler for an activity :

-the controler only observe machine state, when a state is reached it look if it has work to do :
+the controler can subscribe machine state, when a state is reached it look if it has work to do :

 AUTHENTIFICATION enter state : TryConnect